radkantharavi/radkantharavi/README.md

 👋 Hi, I'm Radhika Ravichandran.

-I'm a student of business analytics, learning to apply my expertise in data analysis & business intelligence in real-world business challenges.
+I'm learning to apply my expertise in data analysis & business intelligence in real-world business challenges, through my master's program in Business Analytics.
 I have a keen interest in financial analytics, climate finance and deploying machine learning applications.
 Outside of my academic pursuits, I enjoy. .

 • :mountain_bicyclist: Hiking.
 Grateful for countless trails here in AZ, so many that I know I wouldn't be able to hike them all.